Bob Dylan – The most influential artist in popular culture

 ‘One More Cup Of Coffee (Valley Below)’ is a song by Bob Dylan from his album Desire.
 Since its release, the song has been covered by many artists including The White Stripes, Calexico, Roger McGuinn and Robert Plant.

 Collaborative for Dylan meant chaotic for the rest of the band.
 For example, the violin player, Scarlet Rivera, was spotted walking down the street with her violin case as Dylan passed in his limo.
-Scarlet ended up playing on most songs on the album which was recorded at several sessions in 1975.
+They’d never met before but Scarlet ended up playing on most songs on the album.

-Overseen by producer Don Devito, many famed musicians were involved in the making of Desire.
+Overseen by producer Don Devito, many famed musicians were involved in the making of ‘Desire’.
 Eric Clapton was present at one point but he soon left the studio advising Dylan to get a smaller band.
-There were five guitar players present on the day he was there!
+There where five guitar players present on the day he was there!

 Emmylou Harris sang the improvised harmony on the original recording making it her first big performance.
 At the time she was relatively unknown.